-The minérals and vitamins are added to flour, corn meals, and grits because they are eaten by more people in larger quantities than any other food.
-(7) Horn is corn meal anrichad?
+The minerals and vitamins are added to flour, corn meals, and grits because they are eaten by more people in larger quantities than any other food.

 (7) How is corn meal enriched?

 A little inexpensive feeder is placed on the mill.
 It mixes the enrichment into the meal.